calm-workshop-2024/calm-workshop-2024.github.io/content/call-for-papers.md

 * Applications of causal inference methods to understand or improve large models

+Submissions should present novel, unpublished work.
+Work that previously appeared in non-archival venues (such as arXiv or other workshops without proceedings) is allowed.
+All submitting authors are required to have an OpenReview profile: please ensure that these are up-to-date before submitting.

+For authors who do not already have an OpenReview profile, please be aware of OpenReview's moderation policy for newly created profiles:
+* New profiles created without an institutional email will go through a moderation process that can take up to two weeks.
+* New profiles created with an institutional email will be activated automatically.

+Our anonymity policy is double-blind.

+The C♥️LM workshop is non-archival, and should thus generally not violate dual submission policies at other archival venues (e.g., submitting work that is currently under review at another conference is permitted); if unsure, please check yourself with the corresponding venue.

+Please find more information and a list of selected references at https://calm-workshop-2024.github.io/about/
 <!-- We welcome submissions related to any aspects of CRL, including but not limited to:

 * Learning latent (structural) causal models & structured (deep) generative models